cvat-ai/cvat/site/content/en/docs/manual/advanced/slice-and-join.md

 description: 'This section explains how to slice or join several labels'
 ---

-In CVAT you can modify labels by either joining multiple labels into a single label or slicing a single label into several labels.
+In CVAT you can modify shapes by either joining multiple shapes into a single label or slicing a single label into several shapes.

 This document provides guidance on how to perform these operations effectively.